juanhenriquez/TinyPath/README.md

 Boths layouts make use of the `GET /api/links` endpoint which returns a paginated set of results based on some query params like `take`, `page`, etc.

-For Demostration purposes, the table layout uses a regular react-query's `useQuery` to fetch the paginated set of data, while the group layout uses `useInfiniteQuery` to demostrate the capabilities of the 2 methods of showing paginated sets of data.
+For demostration purposes, the **Table layout** uses a regular react-query's `useQuery` to fetch the paginated set of data, while the **Group layout** uses `useInfiniteQuery` to demostrate the capabilities of the 2 methods of showing paginated sets of data.

 #### Link Creation:

 ![dashboard link creation](assets/dashboard-create-button.png)

-From the dashboard, users are going to havea "Create Link" button available at the top of the page.
-This button shows a custom dialog component with the form to create the link.
+From the dashboard, users have a “Create Link” button at the top of the page.
+This button displays a custom dialog component with a form to create the link.

-Users can specify an optional name in case they want to give an easy-to-remember name to their links.
+Users can give the link an optional, easy-to-remember name.

 ![dashboard dialog link creation](assets/dashboard-create-dialog.png)

-Once the user submits the form, we update the UI inmmediatly by invalidatiing the queries in charge of fetching the list of links.
+Once the user submits the form, we immediately update the UI by invalidating the queries responsible for retrieving the list of links.

 ### Link Details page: